eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 .. note::
      This QoS Policy concerns to Publisher and Subscriber entities.
      :raw-html:`<br />`
+     Partitions can also be explicitly defined at the endpoint level to override this configuration.
+Information to do so can be found :ref:`here<property_policies_partitions>`.
+     :raw-html:`<br />`
-     It can be changed on enabled entities.
+     It can be changed on enabled Publishers and Subscribers.

 Example
 """""""